armbian/build/README.md

     Try to recreate the problem with a clean build script clone.
 If a problem does not go away, search for [existing and closed issues](https://github.com/armbian/build/issues) and if your problem or idea is not addressed yet, [open a new issue](https://github.com/armbian/build/issues/new).

-- Do you have troubles with **your board or generic Linux application**?
+- Do you have troubles **elsewhere**?

-    Armbian is free software and offers free best effort help through [community forums](https://forum.armbian.com/).
-If you can't find information about your problem via [general project search](https://www.armbian.com/search) engine, consider hiring an expert.
+    Armbian is free software and offers best effort help through [community forums](https://forum.armbian.com/).
+If you can't find answer there and with help of [general project search](https://www.armbian.com/search) engine, consider hiring an expert.

 - Paid support?